biggestT/toney/_posts/2013-08-10-the-future-of-fun-is-in-video-games.md

 ---
 layout: post
 title: "The future of fun is in video games"
-tagline: "Practice Chinese with a Youtube tutor and a Toney tone-line"
+tagline: "Practice Chinese with a Youtube tutor and a Toney tone-line?"
 category:
 tags: [future, forecasting, experiment]
 ---